Tuxedo Park & Camping

 - Dump station is on the south side of park;

 - Campfires only in fire rings

 Athletic Fields, Playgrounds & Facilities

 Thom Stallard Legion baseball field and press box and the Howard Waltman Softball Complex (four fields) host numerous teams and tournaments throughout the season.
-Baseball and softball areas both have dugouts, bleachers, concession stands and batting cages.
+Baseball and softball areas both have dugouts, bleachers, concession stands, restrooms, and batting cages.
 Reserve a Tuxedo Park ball field on RecDesk.